 1. Online Donation Forms

-One of the most traditional ways of raising money online for a nonprofit is to use a donation form.
+One of the most traditional ways of starting a fundraiser online for nonprofits is to use a donation form.

-Plus, you can make sure your online donation form is mobile friendly so all site visitors can easily access your donation form and donate.
+Plus, you’ll know your online donation form is mobile friendly so all site visitors can easily access your donation form and support your cause.

 The easiest way to track WordPress form conversions is by using MonsterInsights.